smucclaw/ide/README.md

 - The extension provides a Language Client and a Language Server for L4
 - When the extension is activated, it starts the Language Client and spawns the Language Server in another process and communicates with it through the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_hover).
-- When you do something with an l4 file, like hover over a line of code, VS Code informs the client of the hover, and the client sends a query to the server for a hover result.
+- When you do something with a `.l4` file, like hover over a line of code, VS Code informs the client of the hover, and the client sends a query to the server for a hover result.
 This result is sent back to VS Code, and finally the editor displays the hover result in a Hover widget
 - See also: [VSCode's Language Server Extension Guide](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide)